advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter12.md

-# Part 5 Conclusion

-This Part provides the concluding summary, outlines future directions for MySQL improvements, and wraps up the book.

 # Chapter 12: Future Directions

 A solid foundation is essential for advancing MySQL towards more complex objectives.
 Once scalability and high availability are resolved, the focus could shift to the following development areas.